Advocate Aurora Health: Research

 Formed in 2010, the Advocate Aurora Research Institute is part of Advocate Aurora Health, which conducts research and clinical trials.
 In 2019, the Advocate Aurora Research Institute conducted 621 clinical trials, published 505 scientific articles, and received $36.8 million in external funding.

 Launched in 2014, Advocate Aurora Health publishes the Journal of Patient-Centered Research and Reviews (JPCRR), a peer-reviewed, open-access medical journal.
 JPCRR content is published quarterly, with content freely available online.

 Hospitals

-Hospital Bed Counts
+Hospital bed counts

 This is a list of hospitals and their bed counts.